sandipanpaul06/SISSSCO/README.md

 <p align="right">(<a href="#top">back to top</a>)</p>

-* 1.5.3. sweep_filename: name of the summary statistic file for class sweep, neutral_filename: name of the summary statistic file for class neutral, train = number of samples to be used for training, test = number of samples to be used for testing, val = number of samples to be used for validation.
+* 1.5.3.
+Arguments: sweep_filename: name of the summary statistic file for class sweep, neutral_filename: name of the summary statistic file for class neutral, train = number of samples to be used for training, test = number of samples to be used for testing, val = number of samples to be used for validation.
 Train + Test + Val <= total number of samples in the summary statistic dataset.
 The same train, test and val must be used throughout the model training process.

 * 1.5.4.
 Example run with sample summary statistic file: